Swedish Merlot, anyone? Warmer world boosts Nordic tipples

-GVARV, Norway/BLAXSTA, Sweden - On one of the world’s northernmost frontiers, grapevines are growing on hillsides and talk among some farmers is about terroir and aroma as global warming and new technology push the boundaries of wine growing.
+GVARV, Norway/BLAXSTA, Sweden, Nov 25 - On one of the world’s northernmost frontiers, grapevines are growing on hillsides and talk among some farmers is about terroir and aroma as global warming and new technology push the boundaries of wine growing.

 “Maybe a touch of raspberry?” opined Wenche Hvattum, one of two farmers at the Lerkekasa vineyard west of Oslo - on the same latitude as Siberia, southern Greenland or Alaska - debating aromas in the ruby-red juice from their freshly pressed grapes.